Inverse Kinematics Solver Service

 seed_modeto a specific mode, the solver will only return whether it was able to find a solution using that type of seed.
 The different mode types are defined as constants in the message (default: SEED_AUTO):

-result_type- will be a corresponding array of uint8's, which will be -1 if no valid IK solution was found for the given Endpoint request; it will be -2 if IK solution is in self collision. otherwise, it will be negative and correspond to the type of seed eventually used that gave a valid solution.
+result_typewill be a corresponding array of uint8's, which will be 0 if no valid joint solution was found for the given Endpoint request; otherwise, it will be non-zero and correspond to the type of seed eventually used that gave a valid solution.
 These values correspond to the constants in the message used to specify

 jointswill contain joint solutions corresponding to each Endpoint request.
 Note that you should always check the